d2l-ai/d2l-en/chapter_attention-mechanisms/bahdanau-attention.md

 $\mathbf{s}_{t' - 1}$ at time step $t' - 1$
 is the query,
-and the encoder hidden states $\mathbf{h}_t$ are both the keys and the values.
+and the encoder hidden states $\mathbf{h}_t$ are both the keys and the values, and the attention weight $\alpha$ is computed as in
+:eqref:`eq_attn-scoring-alpha`
+using the additive attention scoring function defined by
+:eqref:`eq_additive-attn`.

 The overall architecture
 of the RNN encoder-decoder architecture in :numref:`fig_seq2seq_details`